 The last comprehensive update to the City’s General Plan occurred in 2001.
 Since then, several updates have been approved to various elements.
 The last update to the City’s Circulation Element was the Bicycle and Pedestrian plan in 2012.

-A draft Circulation Element is expected to be available to the public in late February 2021.
-Following a public comment period the draft will be presented to the Planning Commission for comments in March 2021.
-A final draft will be taken to Planning Commission and City Council for adoption in May 2021.
+A draft Circulation Element is available to the public.
+The draft will be presented to the Planning Commission for comments in April 20, 2021.
+A final draft will be taken to Planning Commission and City Council for adoption in June 2021.

 How You Can Help